r-andlab/cenrl/README.md

 ## Contact
 For any questions, reach out to rsundar2@ucsc.edu, levanhieu@gmail.com, musicer@umich.edu, agix@umich.edu, and ensafi@umich.edu.

 - Real-world Data Notice: The data collected during our real-world experiments are snapshots of detected blocking at specific moments in time and not meant to be used to replicate results.
-Thus, we are not open-sourcing them at this moment.
-Feel free to contact us for more information.
+Feel free to contact us for access to the data or more information.